 Welcome to local marketing 2.0.

 Customers today want the same things customers wanted a generation ago.
 They’re looking for products or services to solve their problems and personalized service.
-These are things many small businesses excel at and set them apart from bigger competitors.
+These are things many small businesses excel at and that set them apart from bigger competitors.

 Realizing that and taking advantage of it on a local level can be a smart strategic move for many brands.

-The problem is, many small business owners aren’t capitalizing on the potential there is in the market.
+The problem is, many small business owners aren’t capitalizing on the potential there is in the local market.
 This is particularly the case when it comes to digital spending.